okitamisan01/Prithvi-EO-2.0-300M/README.md

 ### Citation

 If this model helped your research, please cite [Prithvi-EO-2.0](https://arxiv.org/abs/2412.02732) in your publications.
-Here are two BibTeX entries as examples:

 ```
 @article{Prithvi-EO-V2-preprint,